 Although it is clear that email will continue to be relevant well beyond its fiftieth, is up to companies to make use of and exploit this relevance.

-Email is an excellent marketing tool, but only if is used taking into account the priorities of the recipients.
+Email is an excellent marketing tool, but only if the priorities of the recipients are taken into account.
 Marketing professionals must ensure they don’t waste this resource, despite its inherent resilience.